-In this study we analyse the successors' professional and socio-emotional readiness to take over the family firm in dyadic (predecessor-successor) approach.
+Modern family businesses have quite a short history in Central-Eastern Europe (CEE) as most the family firm in dyadic (predecessor-successor) approach.
 The main results of our work is the identification and analysis of three comprehensive dimensions connected to the readiness of the incumbents to successfully take over the family business: successors' human capital; socioemotional wealth transfer and successors' potential.